Jacklu0831/UpSampler/README.md

   </tr>
 </table>

 Content loss refers to the loss of perceptual similarity between the SR and HR images.
 For many years people use MSE by default for this.
-However, minimizing MSE often produces blurry images, to computer the images might be similar, but human eyes extracts features from images instead of making pixel-wise calculations.
-Therefore, I used the VGG19 network for feature extraction, then took the MSE of the extracted features instead.
+However, minimizing MSE often produces blurry images as it is only based on pixel-to-pixel similarity, to computer the images might be similar, but human eyes extracts features from images instead of making pixel-wise calculations.
+Therefore, the original paper used the VGG19 network for feature extraction, then took the MSE of the extracted features instead.

 <p align="center"><image src="assets/adv_loss.png" height="40%" width="40%"></image></p>

 Adversarial loss uses the classification results to calculate the loss of the generator.
-The formula is close but not identical to binary cross entropy for better gradient behavior.
-Instead, I used binary cross entropy but tweaked the label value of SR images from 0 to a normal distribution around 0.1 to assist the discriminator's learning speed.
+The formula provided by the paper is an augmented version of BCE loss for better gradient behavior.
+Instead, I chose to stick with BCE loss but tweaked the label value of SR images from 0 to a normal distribution around 0.1 to assist the discriminator's learning speed.

 ---

 ## Procedures and Challenges

-This section contains an overview of what I did, the problems I faced, and the solutions for overcoming them.
+This section contains an overview of what I did, the problems I faced, and my solutions for overcoming them or at least mitigate them.
+I'll be referencing the [background section](#Background-+-the-Math) quite a bit.

 ### Stage 1 - Preprocessing

+Preprocessing images from the COCO and CelebA datasets contain identical steps.
+I randomly selected images from each dataset, **cropped the center out** of raw images to serve as the high resolution data (ground truth), **downsized** them with Pillow's built in **bicubic downsampling** method to serve as the low resolution data (input), and **normalized** them before feeding them into the model.
+The code for these are in the beginning of the notebooks and in `utils.py`.

 ### Stage 2 - Building

-Being one of the newer applications of GAN when GAN is one of the newer neural architecture in the first place, resources on SRGAN was limited.
-Thankfully, the [original paper](https://arxiv.org/abs/1609.04802) was very informative and was a pleasant read.
-For the model architecture, I mainly constructed the model from the original paper and experimented with the number of residual blocks and the loss functions (used BCE with tweaks).
+Being one of the newer applications of GAN when GAN is one of the newer neural architecture in the first place, the number of papers and blogs on it were limited.
+Thankfully, the [original paper](https://arxiv.org/abs/1609.04802) was very informative and did not contain any steep learning curves.
+For the model architecture, I mainly constructed the model from the original paper and experimented with the number of residual blocks and the loss functions (I ended up using BCE and tweaking the label value).

-Redirect to [Background Section](#Background-+-the-Math) for detailed explanation of the architecture components and how they come together with visuals.
+Refer to the [background section](#Background-+-the-Math) for some detailed explanation of the architecture components and how they come together.
 For details on the parameters I used, I made a pretty neat list of them in `parameters.txt`.
-I also am quite fond of TF's format for model summary, so I put them in `model_summary.txt` to keep the Jupyter/Colab notebooks short.
+I also am quite fond of Keras' format for model summary especially compared to PyTorch's, I put the summaries in `model_summary.txt` to keep the notebooks short.

 ### Stage 3 - Training

-> Ian GoodFellow himself would have thought GAN was infeasible partly due to the dual-network training expense if he was not drunk ([podcast](https://www.youtube.com/watch?v=Z6rxFNMGdn0) at around 27 mins), but my experience shows that SRGAN is even worse because of its heavy [architecture](#Neural-Network-Architecture).
+> Even the creator of GAN, Ian Goodfellow himself would have thought of it as an infeasible idea due to having simultaneously training two networks if he was not drunk ([podcast](https://www.youtube.com/watch?v=Z6rxFNMGdn0), around 27 mins).
+Unfortunately, my experience showed that SRGAN is even worse because of its [heavy and complex model configuration](#Neural-Network-Architecture).

 The actual training process failed multiple times due to the lack of computing power, GPU storage, and disconnection.
-These issues were resolved by decrease batch size, image sizes, manually uploading files from my local device, write outputs/models directly to my Google Drive every number of epochs, and having a separate file for continue training with saved models (see files section for more details).
-Although this is not the first time using Google Colab, this is one of the most problematic project and I ended up learning a lot more about using Cloud Computing in general and obtained great project results.
+These issues were resolved by:

+> Decreasing batch size, decreasing image sizes, uploading files from my local device, write outputs and models directly to Drive every few epochs, and having [a continue training file](#Files) with saved models (see files section for more details).

-As for the time taken, even after decreasing the image size to free up storage and decreasing the dataset size to 2500 images (train + test), the provided T4 GPU had to run at 4+ min/epoch for 2500 epochs.
-The total training time was more than a week for each model and the project spanned a month.
+This is one of the most problematic project and I ended up learning a lot more about using Cloud Computing in general and obtained great results.
+After decreasing the image size and the training size to 2500 images (train + test), the provided T4 GPU ran at 4+ min/epoch and the total training time was more than a week for each model (2500 epochs).

+[insert loss]

-I carefully observed `face_loss.txt` and `coco_loss.txt` throughout the training process to make sure that both the generator and the discriminator to make sure that no one is dominating this zero-sum game.
-The generator's perceptual loss steadily dereased throughout the 2500 epochs for both models on COCO and CelebA.
-The good news is that it means the learning rate is not too big and the the model weights are indeed moving toward the Nash equilibrium.
-The bad news is that since the GPU is not very fast, it was difficult to know whether my hyperparameters were working, and each try means forfeitin up to days of training.
-[This blog](https://www.google.com/search?q=why+is+gan+hard+to+train&oq=why+is+gan+hard&aqs=chrome.0.69i59j69i60j69i57j0.1837j0j1&sourceid=chrome&ie=UTF-8) provides a nice explaination on why GAN is so hard to train compared to numerous other neural architectures.
+The script for parsing `face_loss.txt` and `coco_loss.txt` is inside `Utils.py`.
+I carefully observed the losses to ensure that neither the generator nor the discriminator is dominating the game.
+The generator loss steadily dereased throughout the 2500 epochs for both models trained on COCO and CelebA.
+Indicating that gradient descent is not overshooting and the the model weights are moving toward the Nash equilibrium.
+However, tuning hyperparameter was hard since each try forfeits days of training progress.
+[This blog](https://www.google.com/search?q=why+is+gan+hard+to+train&oq=why+is+gan+hard&aqs=chrome.0.69i59j69i60j69i57j0.1837j0j1&sourceid=chrome&ie=UTF-8) explains why GAN is harder to train than most other neural architectures.

 ### Stage 4 - Performance Analysis

+- Model A, trained on COCO

-I trained the first model on the COCO dataset and quickly noticed the issue of it performing atrociously with images with more details, which is because LR image not being able to capture the texture and perceptual details of its HR origin.
-Since human face is one of the most complex feature that can appear in a picture, I chose to train my second model completely on faces to observe how much I can push the performance on possibly the most complex features.
-Below is a side by Side comparison between the same model's performance on images with drastically different complexity.
+I trained the first model on the COCO dataset and quickly noticed the issue of it performing atrociously with images with details due to 44x44 image not capturing the texture and perceptual details (fur, patterns...).
+Since human face is the most complex feature that can appear in a picture, Model A's performance on it is often absolutely atrocious.
+Since I already wanted to investigate whether how the variance of dataset affect a model's performance, I chose to train my second model completely on faces with the CelebA dataset to observe just how much I can push the generator to extract the complex feature of human face packed inside a 44x44 image.
+Below is a side by side comparison between the same model's performance on images with different complexity.

 [insert side by side comparison between details and non-details]

+- Model B, trained on CelebA

-On the other hand, the model that is trained only face images were able to produce perceptually great faces by the 500th epoch.
-However, it struggled with the most detailed feature of human face, which are the eyes.
-Since the downsized images carry very less information for reconstructing the eyes of a person, it is mostly up to the generator for drawing on the eyes itself.
-Since eyes are actually very important for recognizing a face, I continuously trained the model and observed a gradually improvement in the generator's ability in reconstructing the eyes of people.
+The model that is trained only face images were able to produce perceptually great faces by the 500th epoch.
+However, it struggled with the most detailed and a very important feature of human face - eyes.
+Since the downsized images compress eyes into only few black pixels, reconstructing the eyes of people was impossible even for humans.
+Gradually, the generator learned what eyes look like and "drew" them onto the black pixels.
+Since eyes are actually very important for recognizing a face, I continuously trained the model and observed a gradual improvement in the generator's ability in reconstructing/creating the eyes of people.
+Additionally, teeth gaps, heavy makeup, and creases have also been lost in when the HR images were downsized.

 [insert face images]

+The struggles with details can be traced back to not having more powerful hardware for processing bigger images and bicubic interpolation not being the optimal downsampling method for retaining perceptual information.

+- Performance Comparison between Bicubic, Model A, and Model B

 > If I train model A with a variety of objects and model B with only one category/type of images (dataset with narrower domain), say cats.
 Would B perform better than A on cat images or is SRGAN only about recognizing small textures and edges as detailed as possible?